-> Residence Requirements:
+Residence Requirements:

-You must satisfy the following minimum residence requirements at the Angwin or extension campuses, or in an online program.
+You must satisfy the following minimum residence requirements on the Angwin campus or in an extension program.

 - 1. 48 quarter hours in total. - 2.
 At least 24 hours for the major. - 3.
 30 quarter hours of upper-division coursework. - 4.
 All courses defined as capstone courses within the major. - 5.
 For students taking a minor, 6 upper-division hours for the minor.